coq-community/awesome-coq/README.md

 - [Computer Arithmetic and Formal Proofs](http://iste.co.uk/book.php?id=1238) - Book that describes how to formally specify and verify floating-point algorithms in Coq using the Flocq library.
 - [The Mathematical Components book](https://math-comp.github.io/mcb/) - Book oriented towards mathematically inclined users, focusing on the Mathematical Components library and the SSReflect proof language.
 - [Modeling and Proving in Computational Type Theory](https://github.com/uds-psl/MPCTT) - Book covering topics in computational logic using Coq, including foundations, canonical case studies, and practical programming.
-- [Hydras & Co.](https://github.com/coq-community/hydra-battles) - Continuously in-progress book on Kirby and Paris' hydra battles and other entertaining formalized mathematics in Coq, including library code and exercises.
+- [Hydras & Co.](https://github.com/coq-community/hydra-battles) - Continuously in-progress book and library on Kirby and Paris' hydra battles and other entertaining formalized mathematics in Coq, including a proof of the Gödel-Rosser first incompleteness theorem.

 ### Course Material